 4. Synthesizing data to establish an estimated value aligned with fair market conditions.

-Advantages of Using Appraised Value in Buyout Agreements
+Why Use Appraised Value in Buyout Agreements?

 Advantage Description Impact on Buyout Agreement